-It may be easy to overlook insurance, but it is an important way to protect your investment.
-If you ask, "do I need business insurance," the answer is usually "yes" as a matter of law.
+Starting a small business involves several crucial steps.
+And amid all the things you’re taking care of as a business owner, it may be easy to overlook insurance, but it’s an important way to protect your investment.
+If you ask, "do I need business insurance," the answer is usually "yes" — sometimes as a matter of law.

 There are two requirements to think about when it comes to industry-specific insurance: state law and where you work.
-For example, in the state of New York, doctors do not have to carry medical professional liability insurance as a matter of law, unless they have been subject to prior disciplinary action.
-However, most medical facilities in New York, such as hospitals, require doctors to get this coverage before they treat patients.
+For example, in the state of New York, doctors aren’t required to carry medical professional liability insurance unless they’ve been subject to disciplinary action.
+However, most New York medical facilities still require doctors to get this coverage before treating patients.

 General liability insurance

-This covers you for losses that stem from lawsuits, property damage, bodily injury, and other events.
-If you don't have general liability insurance, you will have to cover the cost of defending a lawsuit, repairing property damage, and paying the cost of someone else's injury if your business is responsible.
+This covers you for losses that stem from bodily injuries, damage to other people’s property and more.
+If you don't have general liability insurance, you will have to cover the cost of defending a lawsuit, repairing property damage, and paying for medical expenses if your business is responsible.